Reviewed by: Makerdeck Editorial Team

 1. Unlimited Shows on Every Plan

 This is Transistor’s headline feature and its biggest competitive advantage.
-Every plan — from the $19/month Starter to the top tier — supports unlimited podcasts.
+Every plan — from the free tier to Enterprise — supports unlimited podcasts.
 Buzzsprout, by contrast, requires a separate account (and subscription) for each show.
 If you have a main show plus a bonus show, a client’s show, or plans to experiment with a new format, Transistor eliminates the incremental cost.
 Pricing is based on total downloads across all shows, not the number of shows.

 2. Advanced Analytics